dgochenour/dds_pro_labs_cpp11/README.md

 ## Lab 6.
 Late Joiner History

   - Set Writer and Reader Durability to TRANSIENT_LOCAL_DURABILITY_QOS.
-  - Set History to KEEP_LAST_HISTORY_QOS, depth 10.
-Vary by students.
+  - Set History to KEEP_LAST_HISTORY_QOS, depth 10 on the DataReader.
-  - Set Reader History to depth 15.
+  - Set History to KEEP_LAST_HISTORY_QOS, depth 15 on the DataWriter.
-  - Start Writer then Reader apps one at a time and discuss late joiner results.
+  - Start Writer first, let it run for 10s or so, then start the Reader app and discuss late joiner results.

 ## Lab xx Content Filtered topic